Make a 4 ingredient refreshing sorbet palate cleanser with hints of orange and lemon.

 Instructions

-- Cover mixture and set aside in the refrigerator for 3 hours, or up to overnight.
-The temperature should reach 40-42°F during this time.
+- Cover mixture, and set aside in the refrigerator for 3 hours, or up to overnight.
+The temperature should reach 40 - 42°F (4 - 5°C) during this time.

-- Churn sorbet mixture in an ice cream maker according to manufacturer instructions, about 25-30 minutes.
+- Churn the mixture in an ice cream maker according to manufacturer instructions, about 25 - 30 minutes.

-- Transfer mixture to an airtight container and allow to set in the freezer for an additional 3-4 hours.
-Serve in a chilled bowl or glass.
+- Transfer sorbet to an airtight container, and allow it to set in the freezer for an additional 3 - 4 hours.
+Serve in a chilled bowl or martini glass.

 Nick